 Under the current Douglas Shire Planning Scheme, the subject site is included within the Centre Zone.
-Within this zone, the proposed Material Change of Use identified as being 'code-assessable' development.
+Within this zone, the proposed Material Change of Use for 'Multiple Dwellings' is 'impact-assessable' while Reconfiguring a Lot is identified as being 'code-assessable' development.